shivam5992/pyscrapper/README.md

 **11. US President State of Union Speech:**

-	Scrape the speech transcripts of all Us Presidents from 1700 to Present.
+	Scrap the speech transcripts of all Us Presidents from 1700 to Present.

 ## Spider Algorithm